-Please note that until further notice this tour is only available on a group booking basis.
+Please note that until further notice this tour is only available on a group booking basis (minimum of 10 people).
 Please email firstname.lastname@example.org with your inquiry.
 We apologise for any inconvenience caused.

 6:30am Depart Dublin Abigails Hostel, Aston Quay, Dublin 2

 Return to Dublin for approximately 8:30 pm.
 Drop off is at O’Connell Bridge

 Things to Bring: